 - 1. Split the eight quarters of data into four six-month (2-quarter) periods of time.
-For the February and May 2022 public reporting periods, which are based on caregivers of patients that died between October 1, 2018 and December 31, 2019 and those that died between July 1, 2020 and March 31, 2021, the quarters are split into caregivers of patients that died in the following four six-month periods of time. - a.
-Quarter 4, 2018 to Quarter 1, 2019: October 1, 2018 to March 31, 2019 - b.
-Quarter 2, 2019 to Quarter 3, 2019: April 1, 2019 to September 30, 2019 - c.
-Quarter 4, 2019 and Quarter 3, 2020: October 1, 2019 to December 2019 and July 1, 2020 to September 30, 2020 - d.
-Quarter 4, 2020 to Quarter 1, 2021: October 1, 2020 to March 31, 2021 - 2.
-Within each six-month period - a.
+For the August and November 2022 public reporting periods, which are based on caregiver-reported quality of care for patients that died between April 1, 2019 and December 31, 2019 and those that died between July 1, 2020 and September 30, 2021, the quarters are split into the following four six-month periods of time. - a.
+Quarter 2, 2019 to Quarter 3, 2019: April 1, 2019 to September 30, 2019 - b.
+Quarter 4, 2019 and Quarter 3, 2020: October 1, 2019 to December 2019 and July 1, 2020 to September 30, 2020 - c.
+Quarter 4, 2020 to Quarter 1, 2021: October 1, 2020 to March 31, 2021 - d.
+Quarter 2, 2021 to Quarter 3, 2021: April 1, 2021 to September 30, 2021 - 2.
+Within each six-month period: - a.
 Create six-month hospice-level scores for each CAHPS Hospice measure as the weighted average of the mode and case-mix adjusted top-box scores from the 2 quarters using measure-specific sample sizes as weights. - b.
 Assign cut points (boundaries) to receive a one, two, three, four, or five star rating for each of the eight CAHPS Hospice measures using hospices with at least 30 respondents across the six-month period for the given measure, by applying statistical methods that utilize relative distribution and clustering. - i.
 The cut points within each six-month period for each of the eight CAHPS Hospice measures is determined by applying a clustering algorithm to the individual measure scores.
 Conceptually, the clustering algorithm identifies the 'gaps' in the data and creates five categories such that scores of hospices in the same category are as similar as possible, and scores of hospices in different categories are as different as possible.
-This clustering algorithm is the same one employed by CMS to determine Medicare Part C and Part D Star Ratings and Hospital CAHPS Star Ratings.
-The variance in measure scores is separated into within-cluster and betweencluster sum of squares components.
+This clustering algorithm is the same one employed by CMS to determine Medicare Part

+C and Part D Star Ratings and Hospital CAHPS Star Ratings.
+The variance in measure scores is separated into within-cluster and between-cluster sum of squares components.
 The algorithm develops clusters that minimize the variance of measure scores within the clusters.
 More specifically, the clustering algorithm minimizes the within-cluster sum of squares for each of the five clusters.
 The cut points are derived from the range of scores per cluster.
 The four cut points for the six-month period for each measure are then identified as the minimum score used for the second to fifth highest clusters (i.e., the four clusters with the largest scores).
-Additional information about the clustering method can be found in Appendix B.
+Additional information about the clustering method can be found in Appendix C.